SaujanyaShenoy/cybersecurity-projects/tracker-exposure-extension/README.md

-The toggle at the bottom of the popup enables a `declarativeNetRequest` ruleset (`rules/tracker_rules.json`, generated from the same tracker list) that blocks requests to known tracker domains — device-wide, not per-site, in this v1.
+The toggle at the bottom of the popup enables a `declarativeNetRequest` ruleset (`rules/tracker_rules.json`, generated from the same tracker list) that blocks requests to known tracker domains- device-wide, not per-site, in this v1.

 ## Architecture